kunalBando/ChatBotwithAPI/README.md

 * Kunal Bandyopadhyay

 ## Overview
-This repository contains the code for a simple chatbot built using HTML, JavaScript, and hosted on Azure.
-The chatbot communicates with a Node.js server to generate responses using the OpenAI GPT-3.5 Turbo model.
+This repository contains the code for chatbot built using HTML, JavaScript, and hosted on Azure for Feature Marketplace WebApp.
+The chatbot communicates with a Node.js server to generate responses using the OpenAI GPT-3.5 Turbo model, predefined responses to certain Keywords and external APIs to fetch real-time data about the website.

 ## Features